emergent-analytics/workstreams/ws2/meltwater/README.md

     - meltwater.exports.load()

-## Test the Searches API with the client:
+## Test the Searches API with the client

-Get a list of all your searches:
+Get a list of all your searches

 ```python
 meltwater.searches.get()